unternet-co/unternet.co/README.md

 1. **Add your repo to `docs.json`** (as shown above)

-2. **Copy `docsync.yml`** to your repository's root directory
+2. **Copy `.github/workflows/docsync.yml`** from this repository to your repository's `.github/workflows/` directory

-3. **Create a GitHub Personal Access Token**:
+3. **Get your Render deploy hook URL**:
+   - Go to your Render service dashboard
-   - Go to GitHub Settings → Developer settings → Personal access tokens
+   - Navigate to Settings → Deploy Hook
-   - Create a token with `repo` scope
+   - Copy the deploy hook URL

-4. **Add the token as a secret** in your repository:
+4. **Add the deploy hook as a secret** in your external repository:
    - Go to your repo's Settings → Secrets and variables → Actions
-   - Add a new secret named `DOCSYNC_TOKEN` with your token value
+   - Add a new secret named `RENDER_DEPLOY_HOOK` with your deploy hook URL

-5. **Push to main** - your docs will now automatically sync to the website!
+5. **Push to main** - your docs will now automatically trigger a website rebuild!

 ### Repository requirements